 This policy does not apply to offer letters, initial contracts, renewal contracts, and other arrangements for the hiring of part-time or full-time employees, including faculty.
 The President and the Provost adopted a separate policy on June 20, 2016, to address those matters.

 b.
-The “Designated Officers” are the President, the Provost, the Chief Financial Officer, the Vice President for Administration, the Vice President for Strategy and Implementation, and the General Counsel.
+The “Designated Officers” are the President, the Provost, the Chief Financial Officer, the Chief Operations Officer, the Chief Human Resources Officer, and the General Counsel.

 5. Additional Documents

 All persons designated as having signature authority under this policy are authorized to execute, acknowledge, and deliver to external parties, in the name and on behalf of the University, any and all agreements, documents, or other instruments that they determine to be necessary or appropriate to carry out the transactions authorized by such person pursuant to this policy.

 6. Changing Titles